 Stress is one of the inevitables of life.
 It’s usually caused by work, school, car problems (for me), financial issues, trying to juggle everything at once, etc. It’s important to resolve that stress as soon as possible, and sometimes it doesn’t take much to go from stressed to relaxed (even if it’s temporary).
-Today I’m sharing 50 simple ways you can de-stress right now.
+Below are 50 simple ways you can de-stress right now.

 2. Get a massage: Groupon has great deals on massages.
 Take advantage of it!